Kaisbn/rjv/slides/slide.rst

 -  5 types of unit
 -  2 kinds of resources
--  Conquer most blocks or destroy the other
+-  Conquer most blocks or destroy the others

 Subject
 =======